robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 Components of this include:

   - Improving underlying technology
-  - Keeping the product concept is user focused
+  - Keeping the product concept user focused
   - Ensuring Users are built into the development process
   - Tools for building the project are chosen and discarded based on utility, by the team using them
   - Clear, short-term roll-out strategies for new products or new features.